 14-20…… C Flight

-The League uses the callaway system if a player does not have establish verifiable handicap, and the league trumps all other handicaps of other leagues handicap.
+The League uses the Callaway system if a player does not have to establish a verifiable handicap, and the league trumps all other handicaps of other leagues handicap.
 Callaway system 10 strokes max for A flight and 20 shot max for the B flight.
 The League will access your level of play based on your most recent scores, which courses you have played and the tees you used.
-Once you’re placed into a flight, your tournament scores and handicap index are posted on the web page
+Once you’re placed on a flight, your tournament scores and handicap index are posted on the web page

 The League will establish your handicap index based solely on your scores posted in the tournaments.
 If your handicap index improves during the season, you will be promoted to the next higher flight if your index falls within the parameters of higher flight.
 If your index falls within the parameters of a lower flight, you will only be moved to the lower flight if you request it.

 All the tournaments are played on the weekends, with most being played on Sundays.
 Tee times vary but are posted on the website.
 The tournaments are played at local courses listed on our website.

 Play in as many or as few as you would like.
 Of course, the more you play, the more points you can accumulate toward qualifying for the Players Championship and Culture Cup.

 No. You can join the League anytime during the season.
 The sooner you join, the more points you start accumulating towards the points race.

 If you enjoy weekend golf at some of the finest local courses, if you enjoy competitive stroke-play golf, if you want to improve your game by playing under tournament conditions like the pros, and if you like the feeling of winning, collecting prizes and trophies, join the tour and enjoy all of these benefits.
 All tournaments are played by USGA rules and handicaps are tracked on each player to ensure the integrity of each flight.

 20 PLAYERS 1 FLIGHT 800/400/200

 105 PLAYERS 3 FLIGHTS/500/300/200/100